jetify-com/devbox/vscode-extension/README.md

 ---

+### Debug Mode

+Enabling debug mode in extension settings will create a seqience of logs in the file `.devbox/extension.log`.
+This feature only tracks the logs for `"Devbox: Reopen in Devbox Shell environment"` feature.

 ## Following extension guidelines

 Ensure that you've read through the extensions guidelines and follow the best practices for creating your extension.